 The Career Diversity Fellow is a graduate student in History who works with the Director of Graduate Studies to coordinate enhancements to the curriculum, advises the Graduate Committee on matters of career diversity and professional development, and collaborates with the Graduate Placement Director to integrate on- and off- campus internships into the program curriculum, as well as develop and facilitate the professional development workshop series.
 Megan Ashley Vance currently serves as the Career Diversity Fellow.

 The Administrative Officer of the History Graduate Student Organization (HGSO) serves as the liaison between the department’s graduate students and the Director of Graduate Studies (DGS) in relation to issues affecting graduate students and represents the HGSO on the Graduate Committee.
 The Administrative Officer also organizes HGSO officer meetings and discussions, facilitates the renewal of the HGSO Constitution, and oversees the annual HGSO/Phi Alpha Theta conference.
-Jonathan Carroll currently serves as the Administrative Officer of the History Graduate Student Organization.
+Raymond Mitchell currently serves as the Administrative Officer of the History Graduate Student Organization.